-Before we can drink water that is brought into the county through canals and pipelines from the Sacramento-San Joaquin Delta or that is collected in local reservoirs, the water must undergo an extensive treatment process.
+Before we can drink water brought into the county through canals and pipelines from the Sacramento-San Joaquin Delta or collected in local reservoirs, the water must undergo an extensive treatment process.
 The Santa Clara Valley Water District operates three water treatment plants that clean and disinfect imported water and/or water captured in four of our local reservoirs.

 Major upgrades were completed at the Santa Teresa and Penitencia plants in 2006.
 Ozone is now used as the primary disinfectant at these two water treatment plants.
 Ozone disinfection is more effective than chlorine at inactivating microbial contaminants like Giardia and Cryptosporidium.
-Also, the use of ozone in place of chlorine can significantly reduce the formation of trihalomethanes (THMs), a byproduct of chlorine disinfection that may be harmful at high levels.
-While the district has not detected high levels of THMs in our drinking water, ozone virtually eliminates the potential for formation of unsafe levels of THMs.
+Also, using ozone in place of chlorine can significantly reduce the formation of trihalomethanes (THMs), a byproduct of chlorine disinfection that may be harmful at high levels.
+While the district has not detected high levels of THMs in our drinking water, ozone virtually eliminates the potential for forming unsafe levels of THMs.

 The district is also upgrading Rinconada, our oldest water treatment plant.
-These upgrades will replace or upgrade all major plant components and increase Rinconada’s treatment capacity to 100 million gallons of water a day.
+These upgrades will replace or upgrade all major plant components and increase Rinconada’s treatment capacity to 100 million gallons of water daily.

 While surface water, whether from local reservoirs or imported through pipelines, must be treated before it is drinkable, water pumped from wells is naturally filtered through soils and rock formations; particles and pathogens are removed as the water percolates down to underground aquifers.
 Water retailers in the Santa Clara Valley that use wells to augment their drinking water supplies may provide disinfection to the well water for additional health protection.